Help - Preparing & submitting applications - Radiation - defining research exposures

 • Consent for the exposure is sought from potential participants as part of their consent to take part in the research (including screening for eligibility).

-Exposures which meet these criteria are considered to be research exposures even where they would otherwise be part of normal clinical care for patients in the same population treated outside the research setting, and whether or not research participation will result in ‘additional’ exposure over and above routine care.
+Exposures meeting these criteria are research exposures even where they would otherwise be part of normal clinical care for patients in the same population treated outside the research setting, and whether or not research participation will result in ‘additional’ exposure over and above routine care.

 Back to the top